tigerfarm/work/validateSignature/README.md

 The GET parameters need to be in the same order as originally received, as originally sent (HTTP GET request) by Twilio.

+In an HTTP POST request:
++ original parameter name-value pair order is not required,
-In an HTTP POST request, the parameters separate from the HTTP request string. const params = {
++ the parameters separate from the HTTP request string.

+const params = {
  "ToCountry":"CA","ToState":"Alberta",...
 };